Updated using June 18 campaign finance report

 General donor profile

-Total raised from out-of-state contributors: These donations amount to $595,499 – or about 28.6 percent – of Stapleton’s campaign contributions.
+Total raised from out-of-state contributors: $2,884 from 23 donors.
+These donations amount to 9 percent of the overall campaign contributions.

 Top sectors associated with donors:

 Construction/Engineering: two donations totaling $675

 Companies with greatest number of donors and/or donations: